LawRato

 1. Drafting the Application: - An application is to be drafted with the help of a child custody lawyer during or after the divorce proceedings which must include the reasons why the custody of the child should be given to the concerned applicant.

-2. Filing the Application: - This application should be filed in the District Court of the appropriate jurisdiction.
+2. Filing the Application: - This application should be filed in the court of appropriate jurisdiction.

-3. Hearing: - Once the application is filed, there will be a proper hearing in the court where both parties will be given an opportunity to present their point of view.
+3. Hearing: - Once the application is filed, there will be a proper hearing in the court where both parties will be given an opportunity to present their side of the case.

 4. Court decision: - After hearing both parties a final decision is taken by the court.